 Problems Caused by Sleeping on Your Stomach

 Stomach sleeping has only one advantage over back sleeping.
 Sleeping on your stomach can reduce the risk of snoring and sleep apnea, but its many drawbacks far outweigh this one benefit.
 Sleeping on your stomach disturbs your spine’s neutral position.
 It causes back, neck, joint, and shoulder pain.
-Stomach sleeping exacerbates existing pain in those with lower back problems as well as pregnant women—it’s also important to mention that pregnant women should avoid sleeping on their stomach after the first trimester.
+Stomach sleeping can exacerbate existing pain in those with lower back problems as well as pregnant women—it’s also important to mention that pregnant women should avoid sleeping on their stomach after the first trimester.

 Strains Your Spine